Industry News

 The guidelines require new buildings to be fitted before use.

-The energy regulator had earlier said that it had noted that landlords were putting up buildings without fitting solar water heaters and it would conduct countrywide audit to establish buildings that are not compliant.
+The energy regulator had earlier said that it had noted that landlords were putting up buildings without fitting solar water heaters and it would conduct countrywide audits to establish buildings that are not compliant.

 “Beginning May, all commercial buildings will be required to install solar water heaters as part of plans to green the Kenyan economy,” ERC acting director general Robert Pavez Oimeke told an energy forum in Nairobi in March.